Tomdrius/React_converter/README.md

-This project is a currency converter.
+# This project is a currency converter.
 It consists of two parts:

 App.js - a React component that displays the user interface.

 Backend.py - a Flask application that provides currency rates.

-Running
+## Running

-Create and activate a virtual environment: python3 -m venv nbp source nbp/bin/activate
+1. Create and activate a virtual environment:
+`python3 -m venv nbp`
+`source nbp/bin/activate`

-Install the dependencies:
+2. Install the dependencies: `pip install -r requirements.txt`
-pip install -r requirements.txt

-Run the Flask application:
+3. Run the Flask application: `python backend.py`
-python backend.py

-Run the React application:
+4. Run the React application:
-npm install
-npm start
+`npm install`
+`npm start`

-The application will be available at http://localhost:3000 (frontend), and also at http://localhost:5000 (backend).
+5. The application will be available at http://localhost:3000 (frontend), and also at http://localhost:5000 (backend).

-Creating containers using Docker
+6. Creating containers using Docker

-Build the container for the backend (Flask): docker build -t backend -f Dockerfile.python .
+7. Build the container for the backend (Flask): `docker build -t backend -f Dockerfile.python .`

+8. Build the container for the frontend (React): `docker build -t frontend -f Dockerfile.node .`

-Build the container for the frontend (React): docker build -t frontend -f Dockerfile.node .
+9. Build the container for the frontend (React): `docker build -t frontend -f Dockerfile.node .`

-Run both containers:
+10. Run both containers: `docker compose up`
-docker compose up

 The application will be available at the previously mentioned addresses.

-Database:
+## Database:
 The project uses a PostgreSQL database to store exchange rates.
 The database is automatically created when the application is run locally.
-To manually create the database, run the loggingDB.py file.
+To manually create the database, run the loggingDB.py file `python loggingDB.py`

-Rates saving:
+## Rates saving:
 Exchange rates are automatically fetched from the NBP API and saved to the database every 10 minutes.

-Information reading:
+## Information reading:
 To read the saved rates from the database, use the appropriate API endpoints.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 =======================================================